Heidi, Girl of the Alps: German version

+French version

+The series was dubbed in French in Quebec, where it was broadcast by Ici Radio-Canada Télé from September 24, 1977.
+The same dubbing was broadcast in Luxembourg on Télé Luxembourg from May 4, 1978, and in France on TF1 from December 26, 1979 to January 1, 1982.
+The French version was partly derived from the German one, from which it retained the opening theme, re-recorded in French.
+The French broadcast received a different opening theme from the one used in Quebec and Luxembourg, with slightly different lyrics, performed by Danielle Licari.
+The Japanese soundtrack by Takeo Watanabe was preserved; however, later in the series, the German score by Gert Wilden was inserted into some scenes, particularly where songs had originally been featured.

 Italian version

-Heidi, Girl of the Alps was also a huge success in Italy, where it is still one of the best known and loved anime of all time.
-Its first broadcast was from February 7 to June 6, 1978, and it had very successful yearly re-runs.
-A good amount of popularity is also enjoyed by the title song of the Italian version, sung by Elisabetta Viviani.
-The Italian dub was made from the German one, so it features the same soundtrack and dialogue adaptation.
+Heidi, Girl of the Alps was also a success in Italy.
+Its first broadcast was from February 7 to June 2, 1978 on Rai 1, and it had successful yearly re-runs.
+The title song of the Italian version was sung by Elisabetta Viviani.
+The Italian dub was produced by Rome-based company C.D., with Heidi voiced by 10-year-old actress Francesca Guadagno.
+The dub was made from the German one, so it features the same soundtrack and dialogue adaptation.

 In Italy, also, the series was summed up and reassembled in three feature films, released in cinemas from 1978 through to 1979.
-The first of the three, Heidi va in città ("Heidi goes to town"), summarizes the episodes in which the protagonist is brought to Frankfurt and befriends Clara, although the longing for her grandfather makes Heidi understand after many vicissitudes that she should go back to live in the mountains.
-The second, Heidi torna tra i monti ("Heidi goes back to the mountains"), summarizes the latest episodes of the television series.
-Heidi, finally back with her grandfather, continues to maintain the friendship at a distance with Clara.
-Who, precisely during a visit to the girl initially hampered by Mrs. Rottenmeier, will resume the use of her legs.
-The third feature to be released, Heidi a scuola ("Heidi at school"), sums up the first part of the series, which includes the arrival of Heidi in the mountains and the meeting with her grandfather.
+The first of the three, Heidi in città ("Heidi in town"), released in 1978, summarizes the episodes in which the protagonist is brought to Frankfurt and befriends Clara, although the longing for her grandfather makes Heidi understand after many vicissitudes that she should go back to live in the mountains.
+The second, Heidi torna tra i monti ("Heidi goes back to the mountains"), also released in 1978, summarizes the latest episodes of the television series.
+Heidi, finally back with her grandfather, continues to maintain the friendship at a distance with Clara, who, precisely during a visit to the girl initially hampered by Mrs. Rottenmeier, will resume the use of her legs.
+The third feature to be released, Heidi a scuola ("Heidi at school"), released in 1979, sums up the first part of the series, which includes the arrival of Heidi in the mountains and the meeting with her grandfather.
 All three titles were officially distributed in 16mm by Sampaolo Film.